NerYtheLonesomeHearthian/minecraft-nerysmemesandfeaturesmod/README.md

 # minecraft-nerysmemesandfeaturesmod
-repository for the Minecraft mod NerY's Memes&amp;Features Mod (1.12.2)
+Repository for the Minecraft mod NerY's Memes&amp;Features Mod (1.12.2).

+This mod was made with MCreator.